20 Scent Control Tips to Make You a Better Deer Hunter

 I have been practicing deer hunting scent control for more than 30 years and a lot has changed in that time.
 I will never forget my first attempt at scent control back in the early 80s.
-I was just a teenager and I had washed all of my deer hunting clothes, even my tree stand safety harness with baking soda, hung them out to dry, and then put them in a plastic garbage bag with some fresh cut pine boughs.
+I was just a teenager and I had washed all of my deer hunting clothes, even my tree stand harness with baking soda, hung them out to dry, and then put them in a plastic garbage bag with some fresh cut pine boughs.
 That was a lot of work for a teenage kid that never did his own laundry!

-Anyway, I left the bag of hunting clothes out in the backyard so that there was no chance of them being contaminated with odors.
+Anyway, I left the bag of clothes out in the backyard so that there was no chance of them being contaminated with odors.
 I went back into the house and found my mom at the kitchen sink, staring out the window into the back yard with her hand over her mouth and eyes as big as saucers.

 When I asked her what was wrong, she began to laugh uncontrollably!
 When she finally regained her composure, she told me that she had just watched our dog walk over to my bag of freshly laundered hunting clothes, sniff it, and proceed to lift his leg and pee all over the bag!
 That was my introduction into scent control for deer hunting!